wainel/Python-basics/README.md

 The itertools module is a collection of tools for handling iterators.
 It offers some advanced tools like product(), permutations(), combinations(), accumulate(), groupby(), and infinite iterators like cycle(), repeat(), and count().

 ## Lambda
 A lambda function is a small (one line) anonymous function that is defined without a name.
 It is typically used when you need a simple function that is used only once in your code, or it is used as an argument to higher-order functions.
-We will go over how you define them, and some use cases together with the built-in sorted(), map(), filter,() and reduce() functions.